redhat-openshift-ecosystem/crossIndexUpdateTool/README.md

 will run a report and output simple 'Yes' or 'No' for whether operator is EUS maintained in the range.

+    `python3 crossIndexUpdateTool.py 4.8 4.10 --hosted-url=""`

+will run a report where anchor HREFs do not have a host element.
+Default is `https://redhat-openshift-ecosystem.github.io/crossIndexUpdateTool/`, so leave this option unset to use the Github Pages location.
+If specifying another URL, include the trailing slash.

 ---
 In the repo, `resource/index` contains the Red Hat Operator indexes which are the databases with the package and bundle information.